trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Xero.md

 ## Billable Expenses

-If you bill expenses to your customers, you can track and invoice them using Expensify and Xero.
+If you bill expenses to your customers, you can track and invoice them using Ieatta and Xero.

-1. When enabled, Xero customer contacts are imported into Expensify as Tags for expense tracking.
+1. When enabled, Xero customer contacts are imported into Ieatta as Tags for expense tracking.
 - Note: In Xero, a Contact isn't a 'Customer' until they've had a bill raised against them.
 If you don't see your Customer imported as a tag, try raising a dummy invoice in Xero and then deleting/voiding it.
 2. After exporting to Xero, tagged billable expenses can be included on a sales invoice to your customer.